iain-waugh/quick_par/ReadMe.md

 ### Setup:

+Install Xilinx Vivado (if you haven't done so already).

-Make sure Vivado is installed and on your executable path.
-You should be able to type Vivado from the command line to open the GUI.
+Make sure Vivado is on your executable path.
+You should be able to type `vivado` from the command line to open the GUI.

+Install a GNU `make` tool from somewhere and make sure it's on your executable path.
+You should be able to type `make` from the command line.